sirbrillig/writing-testable-plugins-slides/README.md

 It can be refactored safely.

 ---

-Precept 9:</p>
+**Precept 9**:

-Don't test the code from other libraries, but test the inputs and outputs.
+Don't test the code from other libraries,

+but test the inputs and outputs.

 ---

 We can assume that WordPress works.

 (Otherwise we have bigger problems!)

 But we should make sure that we are using WordPress the way we expect.

 ---

 We can test the inputs to external functions with *spies*.

 ---

 ### What is a Spy?
 An object that behaves like a function and which we can query to learn how it was called.

 ---

 ```php
 $spy = \Spies\get_spy_for( 'add_shortcode' );